-The Board has established processes for evaluating the performance of the CEO, and Senior Executives.
-The individual performance of the CEO, and each of the Senior Executives is evaluated against the achievement of agreed performance objectives.
+The Board has established processes for evaluating the performance of the MD and/or CEO, and Senior Executives.
+The individual performance of the MD and/or CEO, and each of the Senior Executives is evaluated against the achievement of agreed performance objectives.
 The evaluation process is conducted annually and is followed by the determination of appropriate remuneration for the relevant Senior Executive.

-The performance review of the CEO is undertaken by the Chair of the Board who then makes recommendations to the Board.
-The performance review of the other Senior Executives is undertaken by the CEO and approved by the Board.
+The performance review of the MD and/or CEO is undertaken by the Chair of the Board who then makes recommendations to the Board.
+The performance review of the other Senior Executives is undertaken by the MD and/or CEO and approved by the Board.

 Detailed information regarding the Group's remuneration practices is provided in the Remuneration Report contained in the Directors' Report section of the Annual Report.
-The CEO, and Senior Executives were evaluated following the end of the financial year in accordance with the processes described in the Remuneration Report.
+The MD and/or CEO, and Senior Executives were evaluated following the end of the financial year in accordance with the processes described in the Remuneration Report.